seanhayes13/main/java/fileCabinet/whatworks.md

 I will try to add to this list when I make some break throughs

+## 12 June

+Been a crazy month

+* The ForeignKeyList as giving me some problems for a while, especially creating the links in both sides, but especially when it came to reading them back into the program.
+The program was saving them in the custom class but after saving to file they were being read back in as a LinkedHashMap which required a conversion.
+  All of that work was an exercise in futility since I have changed the basic storage structure and switched from JSON to XML.
+* Oh, yeah, I switched from JSON to XML.
+Save cleaner, and allowed me more flexibility when saving, not to mention reducing the amount of code that was getting taken up by checking if the FKL was in the proper format or in a LinkedHashMap and converting to the proper format if needed.
+* Started the first draft of a possible GUI, trying to keep it as simple as possible.
+Right now it is a single panel with three sub-panels, plus the command entry text-field.
+* All previous 'interfaces' were reworked and grouped together as utilities.
+* As part of moving from JSON to XML I reorganized the structure a little bit.
+Instead of one Node handling everything, including have other class objects as the value, I decided to change to having an abstract BaseNode with several other Nodes extending it.
+The change and reorganization has actually made things a little easier to work with even if it did require adding half a dozen more classes and making changes of some degree to almost every part of the program.

 ## 9 May

 I really need to get better about making these updates.
 Since my last update, in addition to starting a new job, I've made some progress on a few things.
    * Removed the NodeArray and replaced with the ForeignKeyList to handle relationships between other pages
    * The new ForeignKeyList system allows for *n*-to-*n* relationships (one-to-one, one-to-many, and many-to-many)
    * Went through two iterations of getting user input, the first was a seperate class but that was recently replaced with an interface to handle String and Integer input and handle the confirmation before deleting an object
    * Reworked the print functions from individual toString overrides within each level and moved the print functionality into another interface
    * At the end of the day I was able to get the sorting function working with a single field (had to completely rewrite